Probing the Scalar Hair of Rotating Horndeski Black Holes through Thick Disk Images: The Disk Model

-Here we restrict our discussion to conical streamlines, where the plasma moves at a constant polar angle $\theta$.
-Under this assumption, the flow lies at the minimum of the polar potential, satisfying $\Theta=\partial_\theta\Theta = 0$, and $\pl_{\t}^2\Theta \leq 0$.
+For computational convenience, we further constrain each streamline to lie on a conical surface with a fixed polar angle $\theta$.
+To maintain a stable vertical structure, the geodesic must be located at a local minimum of the angular effective potential \cite{Hou:2023bep}, i.e., $\Theta=\partial_\theta\Theta = 0$, and $\pl_{\t}^2\Theta \leq 0$.
 This condition imposes the following constraints on the angular momentum and the Carter constant: